Call now in confidence immediate help & advice 24/7

 When it comes to alcohol-related deaths in Stafford, Staffordshire has a higher than average rate for women, highlighting the county’s ongoing issues with long-term alcohol addiction.

-Drug Addiction in Stafford
+Drug Addiction in Stafford and near Stafford

-In fact, when it comes to drinking whilst on drugs in Stafford, drug use was present in less than 1% of all road traffic collisions.
+When it comes to drinking whilst on drugs in Stafford, drug use was present in less than 1% of all road traffic collisions.

 However, over half of all cases where a driver was intoxicated on drugs resulted in someone being very badly injured or killed.